mewfree/personal-website-gatsby/src/pages/blog/adwords-create-entities/index.md

 If you preview the above script in your `javascript›main()` function, for the first time you should see something in the CHANGES section:
 ![ad group builder preview](ag_builder_preview.png)

-As always, this is what our AdWords Script would do if it was actually run.
+As always, this is what our Google Ads Script would do if it was actually run.

 As a fake bike repair shop owner for the purpose of this tutorial, I have a list of cities where my shops are located that I want to advertise on Google Search.
 Lists (called arrays in JavaScript) are defined this way: `javascript›var cities = ['New York City', 'Los Angeles', 'Chicago', 'Houston', 'Philadelphia'];`